64kramsystem/personal_notes/topics/mysql.md

 -- ["foo", "bar", "baz"]
 ```

-### Column conversion
+### Normalization of an array into a table

-Convert an array to a table, from single string:
+Normalize an array into a table, from single string:

 ```sql
 SELECT *